WSU-cshimizu/ceg4110-group-project-no-grads/guest.md

 Types of work: Large projects, smaller prioritized items, help desk tickets/bugs

 DFL uses Agile, but switched from Scrum to Kanban

+DFL has teams and each team has a Software Architect who makes large scale decisions based on scalability, flexibility current DFL business conditions, current transportation market/economic conditions, and cost/other resources